 - 5 Potatoes cubed

 Brown the roast on each side by pan frying for a minute or two.

-Add half sliced on to bottom of the slow cooker.
+Add onion to bottom of the slow cooker.

 Place roast on top of onion, season with salt & pepper to taste.